ConsenSysMesh/web3studio-bootleg/README.md

 # Welcome to the near future :sparkles:
 This repo is the home of :boot: **Bootleg**.
 This is the latest project from the [Consensys Web3Studio](https://consensys.net/) team.
 We are begining development on this exciting new idea and you can follow the latest updates here through GitHub.
 Please join the discussion, create issues, and get involved!

+Read more about the project in the [latest article about Bootleg on Medium](https://link.medium.com/ZgnzmtPMrT)

 ## :eyes: Watch this space!
 No really, *watch it*... click the Watch button to stay on top of the latest changes. ![Clicking the Watch button](add-as-github-watcher.gif)